This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Stem cell research

-Since the study on mice, however, there’s no proof that it will be successful in humans with cerebral palsy.
+However, since the study on mice, there’s no proof that it will be successful in humans with cerebral palsy.
 Yet, the studies continue, and researchers are hopeful that, in the future, stem cells will be able to cure cerebral palsy.

 Clinical Studies

 Another approach to finding a cure for cerebral palsy is ongoing clinical trials.
-Some trials involve stem cells and bone marrow research, such as the University of Houston clinical study performed by Charles A. Cox.[2]
+Some trials involve stem cells and bone marrow research, such as the University of Houston clinical study.
+Researchers found they could reduce brain inflammation in a patient who experienced trauma by injecting stem cells collected from their bone marrow.[2]

-Other types of clinical studies include pilot tests using an infant’s own umbilical cord and evaluating the effectiveness of cord blood infusions.
+Other clinical studies include pilot tests using an infant’s umbilical cord stem cells and evaluating the effectiveness of cord blood infusions.

 Additional Research for a Cerebral Palsy Cure

 Previous studies indicate that many children develop cerebral palsy due to brain damage during early brain development.[4]
-Therefore, scientists are studying nerve cells and trying to figure out a way to stop any activity that disrupts the neuron’s normal function within the brain.
+Scientists are studying nerve cells and trying to find a way to stop any activity that disrupts the neuron’s normal function within the brain.

 Furthermore, scientists are scrutinizing white matter damage around the ventricles within the brain.
 White matter damage remains one of the most common causes of cerebral palsy.

-Research sponsored by the National Institute of Neurological Disorders and Stroke (NINDS) is allowing scientists to examine how brain chemicals play a role in white matter development, which can hopefully lead to strategies for preventing the development of cerebral palsy.[5]
+Research sponsored by the National Institute of Neurological Disorders and Stroke (NINDS) allows scientists to examine how brain chemicals play a role in white matter development, which can hopefully lead to strategies for preventing the development of cerebral palsy.[5]

 Current Treatment Available For Cerebral Palsy